 Thus, it’s easy to see how your emotions can override positively or negatively your perception of pain and quality of life.

 Apart from the pathway of pain from one area of the body to the brain, long-lasting or very intense pain inputs can disrupt the system.
 This disruption can lead to:

 - Hyperalgesia (pain amplification): the nervous system “learns” to be oversensitive to pain.

-- The disruption can literally alter the processing in the brain so that there is abnormal activity (detectable by PET scans) in the nociceptors in the somatosensory cortex (area of the brain that registers ‘what kinesthetic sensations you believe occurred in what part of the body’).
+- The disruption can alter the processing in the brain so that there is abnormal activity (detectable by PET scans) in the nociceptors in the somatosensory cortex (area of the brain that registers ‘what kinesthetic sensations you believe occurred in what part of the body’).
 It is no longer the nociceptor cells in the original area of the injury but the nociceptor cells in the somatosensory cortex.
-Hypnotic suggestions can increase or decrase this abnoraml.
+Hypnotic suggestions can increase or decrease this abnormal.

 Hypnosis and Multiple Sclerosis Pain

 - Focusing on other sensations in the body that are pleasant.
-Or on a scene or memory that is positive.
+Or in a scene or memory that is positive.

 - Giving suggestions to the unconscious to ignore the messages that are irrelevant

 - Working on removing the fear of pain

 - Increasing the confidence in the body and the client’s general safety